PavlidisLab/rdp/README.md

   - `ProxyPassReverse / http://localhost:<port>/`

 ## Migration from version 1.1.x to 1.2
 Your current data should not be lost in this step, but you should definitely have a database backup in case things go wrong for any reason.

+Read about database backup options for mysql here: https://dev.mysql.com/doc/refman/5.7/en/backup-methods.html

 Obtain the latest jar file and replace your old jar file with it.
 Add this line to your application-prod.properties: